 Smart city became another buzz word these years but we are going to be hearing a lot more of in the coming years.
-By 2020 we will be spending $400 billion a year building smart cities.

 Let’s start with smart city landscape to see the trend and then look at absolutely amazing smart city projects, that may change our life, make it better!
 I think now we really reached the point when everyone cares about the planet and when everyone is conscious about environmental and social problems we have.
 I really hope that this article will inspire others to do something for the planet, for the cities and citizens and at the same time earn money!
 I will also give you a list of big players & key startups that work on the smart city projects the most.
 And also I am sure that you are interested in knowing top smart cities in the world, we will look at it also.
 I found some interesting facts!